nus-cs2113-AY2021S2/ip/docs/README.md

 ### Event

-* Adds an event task which will start at a given time.
+* Adds an event task which will start at a given time
 * Format：`event DESCRIPTION /by ATTIME`
 * Example: `event project group meeting /at 2-4 pm Sunday`
 * Example of expected output: